virtualsquare/vuos/man/vumount.1.md

 of UNIX.
 The file hierarchy is the global naming facility.

-VUOS follows this principle: VUOS modules use `mount`(2) not only to mount virtual filesystems but also to activate other virual services.
+VUOS follows this principle: VUOS modules use `mount`(2) not only to mount virtual filesystems but also to activate other virtual services.
 The mountpoint, *destination* in the synopsis, is the name that will be used to identify the virtual entity/service.